 OUR TEAM

-Our provider team has extensive education and experience treating an array of musculoskeletal conditions, chronic pain, myofascial issues, acute injuries, and stressors to holistic health and wellbeing.
-Drawing on a wealth of ancient and emergent techniques, our focus is on both pain rehabilitation and prevention through comprehensive patient care.
+Our experienced provider team brings deep knowledge and training in treating a wide range of musculoskeletal conditions, chronic pain, myofascial dysfunction, acute injuries, and the broader stressors that impact holistic health and wellbeing.
+We integrate both ancient and emergent techniques, with a focus on pain rehabilitation and prevention through comprehensive patient care.

 We welcome all people — all races, genders, sexual orientations, body types, professions, and religions.
 Our clinic is open to new patients who are very familiar with acupuncture & bodywork as well as those just curious about getting started.